 By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 (2 Peter 1:4 NKJV)

-One of the reasons why it is so important to emphasize the Biblical meaning of the John 3:3 style born again experience is that vital changes take place in the person who has been born again.
-Jesus said unless a person is born again they cannot see the Kingdom of God.
+One of the reasons why it is so important to emphasize the Biblical meaning of the John 3:3 style born again experience is that vital changes occur in the person born again.
+Jesus said unless a person is born again, they cannot see the Kingdom of God.
 Sometimes the John 3:3 experience is called being “born from above.”
 The language is perfect for describing the profound change because it entails the idea of a new father and a new genealogy (if you will).
-When we are born the first time we trace our humanity and spiritual identity back to Adam.
-When we are born again (born from above) we trace our humanity and spiritual identity back to Jesus Christ, the last Adam.
+From our first birth, we trace our humanity and spiritual identity back to Adam.
+When we are born again (born from above), we trace our humanity and spiritual identity back to Jesus Christ, the last Adam.
 By first birth, we are of the generations of Adam, the first man.
 The born again are of the generation of Jesus Christ, the second man.

-The method that God chose to take a person out of Adam and place them in Jesus Christ, is Holy Spirit baptism.
+God’s method to remove a person from Adam and place them in Jesus Christ is Holy Spirit baptism.
 This is the One Baptism we read about in Ephesians 4:5 that all other baptisms point to (so to speak).
 Paul explains to the Corinthians, “For by one Spirit we were all baptized into one body—whether Jews or Greeks, whether slaves or free—and have all been made to drink into one Spirit.”
 (1 Corinthians 12:13 NKJV) This is how a person is placed IN Christ.
-Receiving the Holy Spirit places us INTO the Body of Christ impacting our lives with the same force for godliness that our first birth in Adam impacted us for ungodliness.
-In times past we were empowered and influenced by the spirit of disobedience, and now God works in us both to will and to do His good pleasure (compare Eph.
+Receiving the Holy Spirit places us IN the Body of Christ, impacting our lives with the same force for godliness that our first birth in Adam impacted us for ungodliness.
+In times past, we were empowered and influenced by the spirit of disobedience, but now God works in us both to will and do His good pleasure (compare Eph.
 2:2 and Phil.
 2:13).